WalletHub, Financial Company

 Credit card refinancing is the process of transferring credit card debt to another lender’s credit card or loan, with the goal of saving money on interest and perhaps consolidating multiple balances into one.
 But there is more than one way to go about refinancing credit card debt.
 The first is to do a balance transfer, where the debt gets moved to another credit card with a lower APR.
-The average 0% APR balance transfer period on a credit card is just over 12 months.
+The average 0% APR balance transfer period on a credit card is about 13 months.
 The other major method for credit card refinancing is to take out a loan with a lower interest rate and use that money to pay off the credit card debt.
 Thus, the borrower would ideally owe the same amount of money at a lower rate.

 The point of credit card refinancing should be to save money on interest in order to pay off your debt faster, but it’s easy to start a cycle of robbing Peter to pay Paul.
 You want to avoid kicking a balance from card to card since most balance transfers charge costly fees.
 Similarly, many personal loans charge origination fees, so it’s not a good idea to take out loan after loan, either.